Venturi Meter or Venturi Tube & Venturi Effects – Definition, Parts, Works, Calculation, Uses

 The other end of converging is attached to the throat.

 The converging takes place normally at 21±2° angle.

-The throat is placed in the middle of the venturi meter.
+The throat is placed in the middle of the venturi meter or venturi tube.
 This is a small cylindrical piece that connects the converging part and diverging part.